 Pagoda Ekayana in Tomohon will wake your inner child even if it's buried deep.
 The place is full of various statues and sculptures, all colorful and massive, which gives the temple a bit of Disneyland vibe.
 In addition, it's surrounded by three volcanos marking the horizon.
 We liked it a lot.

-Besides Pagoda Ekayana, Tomohon is also known for the Extreme Market where the dogs and other animals are kept and killed for meat (dog meat is considered delicacy in Tomohon).
+Besides Pagoda Ekayana, Tomohon is also known for the Extreme Market.
+The dogs and other animals are kept and killed there for meat (dog meat is considered a delicacy in Tomohon).
 We learned about the Extreme Market the hard way - we were looking for the flower market, but our driver didn't understand and took us to the dog market instead.
 To see the dead dogs (we hope they were dead) being scalded with gas-burners is something we will never forget.
 Unfortunately.

-Lake Poso is the third-deepest lake in Indonesia.
+Lake Poso is the third deepest lake in Indonesia.
 Its crystal blue-green waters offer a pleasant hideaway from the omnipresent heat.
-And thanks to the surrounding hills you never get bored with aimless swimming - you can just admire the view the whole day.
+And thanks to the surrounding hills you never get bored with aimless swimming - you can admire the view the whole day.
 In our opinion, Lake Poso is a must on your way to Bada Valley.

 Linow is a volcanic lake near Manado.
 If someone told us that we would have fun just sipping tea in a cafe near the egg-stinking water, we would call them crazy.
 And yet, the show of "geysers" (hydrothermal vents) spewing gases above the emerald waters was mesmerizing.
 The place can get crowded on weekends.

 W H A T T O S E E N E X T